r-token/the-golden-hurricast/src/pages/2021-03-12-frank-haith/index.md

 Does he fire the coach who just last season led TU to a share of the conference championship and won AAC Coach of the Year?

-Does he retain the coach who just has one (fortunate) NCAA Tournament appearance and who has otherwise been a middling coach with one good blip in the last five years?
+Does he retain the coach who has only one (fortunate) NCAA Tournament appearance and who has otherwise been a middling coach with one good blip in the last five years?

 Does he fire a good man who willingly took a pay cut when Tulsa needed it and who has run a clean program?